 Summer in LA marks the opening of a new sports season: professional picnicking.
-Between the Hollywood Bowl, movies at Hollywood Forever, concerts at the Santa Monica pier, and all the various other outdoor evening activities, outdoor meal assembling is a skill that comes in pretty handy in this town.
+Between the Hollywood Bowl, movies at Cinespia, concerts at the Santa Monica pier, and all the various other outdoor evening activities, outdoor meal assembling is a skill that comes in pretty handy in this town.

-But if you can be bothered making 12-ingredient salads and baking pies for every screening of Kill Bill, you’re a better person than us.
+But if you can be bothered to make 12-ingredient salads and bake pies for every screening of Kill Bill, you’re a better person than us.
 Our go-to move is to head to one of these spots pre-event and pick up enough salads, sandwiches, and cured meats to feed an army.
 It’s the easy way to be crowned picnic champion of the year.

 Yes, this is where everyone gets their picnic supplies.
 No, that doesn’t make it any less good.
-Joan’s on Third knows exactly what they’re doing.
-They’ll put together a picnic box for you, or you can build your own, choosing from the store’s huge selection of sandwiches, salads, cheese, and meats.
+Joan’s on Third knows exactly what it’s doing.
+They’ll put together a picnic box for you, or you can build your own with the store’s huge selection of sandwiches, salads, cheese, and meats.
 You don’t even have to stop at the liquor store - they have plenty of wine here too.
-And don’t you dare skip dessert.
+Do not skip dessert.
+Under any circumstances.

 It’s another place with ‘market’ in its name, so you probably know the drill by now.
 They do picnic boxes with sandwiches, salads, and wine.
 Their real winner move is throwing in wine glasses and a corkscrew with every box that includes wine - because we definitely haven’t ever brought three bottles of wine to the Bowl and forgotten a corkscrew.
 Nope, not ever.

-There are three Larders - Brentwood, West Hollywood-ish, Beverly Hills - and all have the drop-in-and-take-out thing down pat.
-They have a range of picnic boxes, or just go in and mix and match some salads, sandwiches, and (obviously) pastries.
+There are three Larders - Brentwood, West Hollywood-ish, Beverly Hills - and all have the drop-in-and-take-out thing down.
+They have a range of picnic boxes, or just go in and mix and match some salads, sandwiches, and pastries.

 Of course Bay Cities is on the list.
-The Godmother is the ultimate picnic sandwich - there’s nothing particularly sloppy in it, so no soaked-through roll once you’ve rolled out the blankets.
+The Godmother is the ultimate picnic sandwich - there’s nothing particularly sloppy in it, so no soaked-through roll once you’ve unfurled the blankets.
 Pick up some cannoli while you’re at it.

 There are all kinds of things to eat at Froma - dips, pizza, salads - but we get one thing and one thing only.
 The Alpino sandwich.
 This, plus a bottle of wine, and Froma has the outdoor eating thing covered.

-This little spot in Eagle Rock has a daily rotating menu of sandwiches that you’ll need to get in quick for before they run out.
-But even if you miss out, you can’t really be disappointed here - the cheese case is enormous, there’s a fridge full of goodies, and best of all, plenty of wine to take with you.
+This little spot in Eagle Rock has a daily-rotating menu of sandwiches that you’ll need to get in quick for before they run out.
+But even if you miss out, you can’t really be disappointed here - the cheese case is enormous, there’s a fridge full of tasty snacks, and plenty of wine to take with you.